 There are substantial, significant and long-lasting economic benefits to this project.
 Saskatchewan is well positioned to further develop our agriculture sector and show the benefits of large-scale irrigation, while supporting our ability to withstand the extremes of climate change.
 It will enhance our food security during a time of great global uncertainty.

-This $4 billion, two phase, infrastructure project will deliver powerful economic benefits to the Province, as outlined in “Prairie Prosperity”, a recent report released by Western Economic Diversification Canada.
+This three phase infrastructure project will deliver powerful economic benefits to the Province, as outlined in “Prairie Prosperity”, a recent report released by Western Economic Diversification Canada.

 - The addition of up to $20 billion in tax revenues to support public services such health, education and social services.